 For our workstation tests, we used a set of 32 high performance workstations.
 The first four machines were IBM RS/6000-550 workstations equipped with 512 MB of memory.
 These workstations are rated at 81.8 SPECfp92.
 The next 12 machines were HP9000/730 workstations, some with 32 MB and others with 64 MB.
 These machines are rated at 86.7 SPECfp92.
 The remaining 16 machines were Sun Sparc-10/30 workstations equipped with 32 MB, which are rated at 45 SPECfp92.
-The tests on one, two and four workstations used only the IBM's.
+The tests on one, two and four workstations used only the IBM's because of their memory capacity.
 The tests with eight and 16 used a combination of the HP's and IBM's.
 The 16 Sun's were used for the tests on 32.
-It was not possible to assure absolute quiescence on each machine because they are in a shared environment with a heavily used Ethernet and large files systems.
-During the period of testing there was a network traffic from NSF activity and across-the-net tape backups.
-The four IBM's were all on the same subnet, while the remaining nodes lie on different subnets.
-Thus, we expect the communication performance for the one, two and four machines to be better than for the eight or more.
+It was not possible to assure absolute quiescence on each machine because they are in a shared environment with a large shared Ethernet and files systems.
+During the period of testing there was network traffic from